aftershavetf2/TF2Monitor/README.md

 Under scoreboard there's a list of players that left recently.
 Players remain there for 1 minute.
 Click on a player name to see details.

 When "Show friendships" is checked, there are white connections between friends.

+## Chat

+Translated chat texts have black background and white text.

 # What about VAC?